You’re not ready to stop contributing to society, so you’re looking for driving jobs for retired police officers.

 Yes, retired police officers can use their rank, but it is restricted to social use.
 For example, they can mention their rank in marketing materials to promote their experience or services after retirement, but they are not encouraged to include it as part of their name to avoid implying an existing connection with the police force.

 So there you have some great places to begin to look for driving jobs for retired police officers, plus a whole host of other possibilities that could work well for you in your retirement.

 In fact, these are also valid driving jobs for ex police officers.

 Here’s another article I’ve written about how to make money with your car.

-And if you’re a retiree, let me know what other jobs you are enjoying doing at this stage in life in the comments below!
+And if you’re a retired police officer, let me know what other jobs you are enjoying doing at this stage in life in the comments below!